 NUMBER OF APPLICATIONS AND GRANTS HELD

 - A researcher can only apply for and hold one Investigator Grant at a time.

 - However, there are limits on the number of Investigator, Synergy and Ideas grants that can be applied for/held concurrently.
 Please refer to the table below and NHMRC eligibility website.

 Please note that an individual who holds an Investigator Grant cannot apply for an Ideas Grant, unless in the final year of their Investigator Grant.

 ELIGIBILITY FOR CURRENT OR PREVIOUS NHMRC FUNDING RECIPIENTS

-- For researchers holding NHMRC Fellowships, Project Grants and Program Grants as at 1 January 2020, these existing grants/fellowships will further impact on their eligibility for an Investigator Grant.
-Researchers can assess their eligibility for the first 2019 round by using NHMRC’s Eligibility Tool and Eligibility Table.
+- For researchers holding NHMRC Fellowships, Project Grants and Program Grants as at 1 January 2021, these existing grants/fellowships will further impact on their eligibility for an Investigator Grant.
+Researchers can assess their eligibility by using NHMRC’s Eligibility Tool and referring to the Grant Guidelines.

 - For previous or current NHMRC Fellowship recipients, their previous or current NHMRC Fellowship will determine the minimum levels of Investigator Grants they can apply for.
-Check NHMRC Fellow Investigator Grant Eligibility Table
+Refer to Grant Guidelines.

 NUMBER OF TERMS